peter-can-write/web-notes/js.md

 })(module || {});
 ```

 This also allows for submodules, of course.
+Note how we wrap the function
+declaration in parantheses.
+The reason why is that we actually want an anonymous
+function and call it directly.
+However, any statement that starts with
+`function` is interpreted as a function declaration, which can never be
+anonymous.

 http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html